Mother’s Day is observed on the second Sunday in May in the United States. It is also celebrated in many other countries.

 In 2019, 27 was the average age in the United States for first-time mothers, according to the CDC.

-Initially, people observed Mother’s Day by attending church and writing letters to their mothers.
-Eventually, sending cards and giving presents and flowers became part of the tradition.
+In its early days, people observed Mother’s Day by going to church, and by writing letters to their mothers.
+Eventually, sending cards and giving gifts and flowers were added to the tradition.

 In 2021, the National Retail Federation (NRF) estimates that US consumers will spend $28.1 billion celebrating Mother’s Day.
 Shoppers will spend an average of $ 220.48 on mom.

 Anna Jarvis started the tradition of wearing a carnation on Mother’s Day.
 A colored carnation means that a person’s mother is living.
-A white carnation indicates that a person’s mother is dead.
+A white carnation indicates that a person’s mother is deceased.

 1908 - Anna Jarvis begins a campaign for a nationwide observance of Mother’s Day in honor of her late mother, a community health advocate.
 Anna Jarvis was deeply dismayed over the commercialization of Mother’s Day.
 Before she died in 1948, she admitted that she regretted ever starting the holiday.